armbrustlab/armbrustlab.github.io/collections/_people/armbrust.md

 * Research Technician, California Department of Fish and Game, 1980-1981

 ## Honors
+* Luigi Provasoli award for best publication of 2016 in Journal of Phycology, 2017.
 * AGU Carson Lecture, 2016
 * Gordon and Betty Moore Foundation Marine Microbiology Investigator 2012-2018
 * Elected Member, Washington State Academy of Science, 2012